-Throughout Claude Lanzmann's documentary film about the Holoaust, titled Shoah, the director utilizes several survivors as key "codas" to the larger work.
+Throughout Claude Lanzmann's documentary film about the Holoaust, titled Shoah, the director uses several individual voices to reflect the larger work.
 Abraham Bomba, who worked as barber in Treblinka, serves as one of those voices.

 In the clip presented here, Bomba discusses the killing process at Treblinka as well as the disposal of bodies.
 It is taken from a larger outtake interview.2